-This section presents a formal model of the multi-step configuration approach used by MUSCLES to derive valid configuration paths of SPLs.
-This paper also presents the techniques for modeling multi-step configuration problems as CSPs.
+This section presents a formal model of multi-step configuration used by MUSCLES to derive valid configuration paths of SPLs.
+This paper presents the techniques for modeling multi-step configuration problems as CSPs.
 These techniques give modeling tool developers the theoretical underpinnings to develop tools that can reason about configuration over multiple steps.
 We have developed domain-specific graphical modeling tools for our industry partners, using the Generic Eclipse Modeling System (http://eclipse.org/gmt/gems), for describing these problems and each of the various constraint types outlined in this paper and automating the transformation to CSP.
-For example, in past work with Boeing, Siemens, and others, we have developed modeling tools on top of these types of algorithmic approaches for the aeronautics, automotive, and mobile computing domains [19, 20, 21, 22, 23, 24, 25, 26].
-However, the process of building domain-specific languages and tooling on top of MUSCLE is beyond the scope of this paper and this paper focuses on the CSP modeling and solving process for these multi-step problems.
-SPL modeling experts can build modeling tools that use model to model transformation to create MUSCLES CSPs, solve for optimized configuration paths, and present the results to the user, very similar to our work in [23].
+However, the process of building domain-specific languages and tooling on top of MUSCLE is beyond the scope of this paper.